OpenShot/openshot-qt/doc/clips.rst

 Each media file you add to the OpenShot timeline is called a clip, and is visualized by a dark, rounded rectangle (as seen in the screenshot below).
-A clip has a large number of properties, which affects how the clip is rendered and composited, such as scale, location, rotation, and alpha.
+A clip has a large number of properties, which affects how the clip is rendered and composited, such as scale, location, rotation, and Alpha.
 These properties can also be animated over time, and when combined together, can create some amazing effects.

 Overview